jawah/niquests/docs/user/quickstart.rst

             async for chunk in await r.iter_content(chunk_size=128):
                 fd.write(chunk)

-    .. warning:: It is recommended to use ``aiofile`` or similar to handle file I/O in async mode.
+    .. warning:: It is recommended to use ``aiofiles`` or similar to handle file I/O in async mode.

 Using ``Response.iter_content`` will handle a lot of what you would otherwise have to handle when using ``Response.raw`` directly.
 When streaming a